tashfaaa/tashfaaa.github.io/_posts/2025-12-05-final-project-report.md

 ![alligator prototype photo](https://tashfaaa.github.io/assets/img/FinAlProto.jpg)

-With the first two sects of LEDs in the series turned on:
+With the first two sets of LEDs in the series turned on:
 ![board prototype](https://tashfaaa.github.io/assets/img/FinBoard.jpg)

 ## It works!